Salmon Lake Limnology

 Pilgrim River Weir

-The most sure-fire way to gauge the effectiveness of the Salmon Lake fertilization project is to determine the yearly adult returns.
-To find out how many sockeye salmon return to the Pilgrim River, NSFR&D operates a weir counting station, employing fisheries technicians every summer.
-Their counts not only determine the effectiveness of the fertilization program, but the counts also help the Alaska Department of Fish and Game manage the subsistence fishery.
+The most effective way to assess the Salmon Lake fertilization project is to observe annual adult sockeye salmon returns on the Pilgrim River.
+NSFR&D operates a weir that employs local fisheries technicians to count the returning sockeye salmon.
+Weir counts not only determine the effectiveness of the fertilization program, but also help inform ADF&G’s subsistence fishery management.